-Existing Copy Proposed Revisions, Changes Highlighted HIST 3810.
-China and the West HIST 2866: China and the West offered as China and the West.
+Existing Copy Approved Revisions, Changes Highlighted HIST 3810.
+China and the West 3.00 credits Prerequisites: Open to sophomores or higher.
+Not open to students who took HIST 3995 when offered as China and the West.
+Grading Basis: Graded HIST 2866: China and the West Also offered as: AAAS 2866 3.00 credits Prerequisites: None.
+Grading Basis: Graded China's political, economic, and cultural encounters with Western Powers from the sixteenth century to 1949.
+Survey of China's political and cultural encounters with the West from the sixteenth-century to 1949.

-3 00 credits

-Prerequisites: Open to sophomores or higher.
-Not open to students who took HIST 3995 when

-China's political, economic, and cultural encounters with Western Powers from the sixteenth century to 1949.

-Also offered as: AAAS 2866

-Prerequisites: None.

-Survey of China's political and cultural encounters with the Western powers and ideas from the sixteenth century to 1949.
 Situates these encounters within the context of world history and a dialogue between civilizations.
 CA1, CA4-INT.